Atashnezhad/ROP-Modeling/ROP models/README.md

 # Here there are ROP models

-The structure is seen at the followign:
+The structure is seen at the following:

 ```
 └───ROP models